qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 # Qiy Node API

-This document describes the Qiy Node API.
+This document describes the [Qiy Node][Definitions Qiy Node] API - the API that is to be provided by [Qiy Node Implementations][Definitions Qiy Node Implementation].

 # API Basics

 ## Registration

-Service Providers and Application Providers can register with an Access Provider:
+[Service Providers][Definitions Service Provider] and [Application Providers][Definitions Application Provider] can register with an [Access Provider][Definitions Access Provider]:

-* both receive an API Key
+* both receive an [API Key][Definitions API Key]
-* Service Providers can whitelist endpoints and receive a Qiy Node Credential.
+* [Service Providers][Definitions Service Provider] can whitelist endpoints and receive a [Qiy Node Credential][Definitions Qiy Node Credential].

 ## Service Desk

-Please contact the Service Desk for your requests.
-The Service Desk is available during regular CE(S)T office hours and can be contacted by e-mail or phone:
+Please contact the Service Desk of your [Access Provider][Definitions Access Provider] for your requests.
+The Service Desk of the [Access Provider][Definitions Access Provider] DigitalMe is available during regular CE(S)T office hours and can be contacted by e-mail or phone:

     service@digital-me.nl
     +31 (0) 411-616565

 ## Versions

-This api is versioned using Semantic Versioning 2.0.0 and follows this specification.
-In addition, the following rules apply:
+The api is versioned using Semantic Versioning 2.0.0 and follows this specification.
+The version of the api described in the Qiy Node API, this document, is the same as the version of the [Qiy Scheme][Definitions Qiy Scheme] that it is part of.

+In addition, the following rules apply for [Qiy Node Implementations][Definitions Qiy Node Implementation]:

-    Two major versions are supported in the production environment: one primary version and one secondary version.
+    Two major versions must be supported in the production environment: one primary version and one secondary version.
+    The major versions should be supported in an acceptance environment.
-    The secondary version will be supported for at least 6 months.
+    The secondary version must be supported for at least 6 months.
-    One development version is supported in a development environment.
+    One development version may be supported in a development environment.
     The development version may change at any time.

-The current version of the api is returned by Get /api.
+The version of the api that is supported must be returned by [Get api info](#get-api-info).

 ## Authentication

 ### App Authentication

-Qiy Applications are required to authenticate requests using an API Key implemented using basic authentication.
+Qiy Applications are required to authenticate requests using an [API Key][Definitions API Key] implemented using basic authentication.

-An e-mail address provided by the application provider will be used to maintain the API Keys.
-Please use this e-mail address to e-mail the [Service Desk](#service-desk) your API Key request.
+An e-mail address provided by the application provider will be used to maintain the [API Keys][Definitions API Key].
+Please use this e-mail address to e-mail the [Service Desk](#service-desk) your [API Key][Definitions API Key] request.

 ### User Authentication

-All requests but the request to create a Qiy Node and the Api Request MUST be user authenticated using a signed token that can only be calculated using a Qiy Node Credential.
+All requests but the request to create a Qiy Node and the Api Request MUST be user authenticated using a signed token that can only be calculated using a [Qiy Node Credential][Definitions Qiy Node Credential].

 The token MUST be passed in the 'Authorization-node-QTN'-header parameter.